Back to Blog

 Step 2: Gather your documents

-Having all documents ready at submission is the single most effective way to speed up your pre-approval.
-See the complete checklist below — gather everything before you contact a lender or broker.
+Having everything ready at submission is the single best way to speed up your pre-approval.
+The full checklist is below; pull it all together before you contact a lender or broker.

 Step 3: Choose a broker or lender

 You can apply directly with a bank or through a mortgage broker.
-A broker compares 30+ lenders for you, finds the best rate for your situation, and handles the paperwork — all free to you (they are paid by the lender).
-For first home buyers, a broker is almost always the better choice.
-More on this comparison below.
+A broker compares 30+ lenders for you, finds a rate that suits your situation, and handles the paperwork, all free to you (they are paid by the lender).
+For most first home buyers, a broker is the better choice.
+More on that comparison below.

 Step 4: Submit your application

-Your broker or lender submits your application with all supporting documents.
-If anything is missing, this is where delays happen — so make sure Step 2 is complete.
+Your broker or lender lodges the application with all supporting documents.
+If anything is missing, this is where the delays start, which is why Step 2 matters.

-The lender reviews your income, expenses, debts, credit history, and deposit.
-They run a credit check through Equifax or Illion.
-They assess whether you can service the loan at the assessment rate (the current interest rate plus a 3% buffer — so if the rate is 6%, they test your ability to repay at 9%).
+The lender reviews your income, expenses, debts, credit history and deposit.
+They run a credit check through one of the bureaus (Equifax, Experian or illion).
+Then they test whether you could service the loan at their assessment rate, which is your actual rate plus a buffer of at least 3 percentage points.
+So if your rate is around 6%, they check you could still manage repayments near 9%.

 Step 6: Receive your pre-approval letter

-If approved, you receive a written pre-approval letter stating the maximum amount the lender is willing to lend, subject to conditions.
-This is your real budget — the number you base your property search on.
+If you are approved, you get a written pre-approval letter stating the maximum the lender will lend, subject to conditions.
+This is your real budget, the number your property search should be built around.

 Step 7: Start house hunting

-This is the complete checklist.
-Gather all applicable documents before you apply — missing paperwork is the number one cause of delays:
+This is the full list.
+Gather all the documents that apply to you before you apply, because missing paperwork is the number one cause of delays.

 DocumentEmployed (PAYG)Self-Employed